slady/slady.github.io/fmod-function-in-java.md

 double fmod(double x, double y) float fmodf(float x, float y)

-The fmod functions compute the floating-point remainder of dividing x by y.
+The fmod functions computes the floating-point remainder of dividing x by y.

 The return value is x - n y, where n is the quotient of x / y, rounded to the first integer towards zero.

-Mindprod has a good overview of how modulus works in Java (look right at the end for floating point modulus).
+Mindprod has a good overview of how modulus works in Java (look right at the end for the floating point modulus).

 http://mindprod.com/jgloss/modulus.html